PauseAI/pauseai-website/src/posts/us-lobby-guide.md

 Be persistent.
 If nobody gets back to you, call their office and schedule a meeting over the phone.
 Follow up as needed.
 If you’re persistent enough, you will get a meeting.

-_Credit to Felix De Simone, PauseAI's organizaing director_
+_Credit to Felix De Simone, PauseAI's organizing director_